CTEC3905/labs/stored-materials/06-lab-old.md

 ### Introduction

-This week, yopu'll be learning about **locaStorage** with JavaScript.
+This week, you'll be learning about **locaStorage** with JavaScript.
 Most of the code is supplied and functions as it should, so you can just experiment with it, as explained below.

 - Javascript: `console.log()` to check your code
 - HTML: validate your code every few changes